 This is the easiest and simple way to install a deb package onto the Ubuntu or Debian system.
 Users don’t need to do anything, just download the desired .deb file and double-click it.
 The application will be opened in the software center and show an Install button.
 Just click on it and voila, it’s done.

 2. Using gdebi

 gdebi is one of the best ways to install deb files on Ubuntu Linux system.
 I personally prefer to use this system. gdebi will collect all the necessary dependencies before installing the main .deb file.
 It will always try to remove the dependency errors while performing deb file installation.

 Install gdebi onto your system before you go for installing deb file. gdebi is available for both the ways “Terminal/Shell” and GUI – Graphical User Interface.
-Installing through gdebi is efficient and fast compared to Ubuntu software center.
+Installing through gdebi is efficient and fast compared to the Ubuntu software center.

 - Installing gdebi

 Run the following command into the Terminal to install gdebi.